cedrickchee/awesome-ml-model-compression/README.md

 Compression methods for model acceleration (i.e., model parallelism) papers:

 - [Does compressing activations help model parallel training?
-(2023)](https://arxiv.org/abs/2301.02654) - They presents the first empirical study on the effectiveness of compression algorithms (pruning-based, learning-based, and quantization-based - using a Transformer architecture) to improve the communication speed of model parallelism.
+(2023)](https://arxiv.org/abs/2301.02654) - They presents the first empirical study on the effectiveness of compression algorithms (pruning-based, learning-based, and quantization-based - using a Transformer architecture) to improve the communication speed of model parallelism. **Summary:** 1) activation compression not equal to gradient compression; 2) training setups matter a lot; 3) don't compress early layers' activation.

 ## Articles